XENNNOOOO/HepaTox-AI/README.md

 One of the most significant challenges in pharmacology is predicting adverse drug reactions before a new medication reaches patients.
 Among the most severe and common reasons for a drug to fail in clinical trials or be withdrawn from the market is **Drug-Induced Liver Injury (DILI)**.
 The liver, as the body's primary metabolic engine, is uniquely vulnerable to damage from new chemical compounds.
 Predicting DILI early is a critical mission that can save development costs, accelerate the creation of safer medicines, and, most importantly, protect patient health.

-This project, **HepaTox-AI**, aims to address this challenge by building a machine learning model that can predict a drug's potential to cause liver injury based solely on its molecular structure.
-We will move beyond traditional methods by implementing advanced Graph Neural Network (GNN) architectures and focusing on creating an **explainable AI (XAI)** that not only predicts risk but also helps us understand the underlying chemical reasons for that risk.
+This project, **HepaTox**, was undertaken to address this challenge by building and comparing machine learning models that can predict a drug's potential to cause liver injury based solely on its molecular structure.

 ---